Swatting: 2023

 In November 2023, Ned Luke, a voice and performance artist for the fictional character Michael De Santa in the video game Grand Theft Auto V, was swatted in his home during a Thanksgiving live-stream of himself playing the game.
 He took a phone call warning him of the pending police action before he prematurely ended his stream.
+As of late 2025 he has been swatted eight times in total, with responding police officers becoming so familiar with the situation one simply entered his home, announcing "you're being swatted again" which was captured on a live stream.

-There have been widespread doxing, swatting and violent threats against American politicians since early December 2023, predominately members of the Republican Party and conservatives.
-Beginning in late December 2023, members of the Democratic Party also began to be increasingly targeted.
-It is unknown if the hoaxes were perpetrated by one or more individuals, or what their motivations were.
+In late 2023 and early 2024, a number of prominent American politicians were targeted in a string of swatting attacks.
+Initially, the attacks appeared directed primarily at conservative Republicans, but members of the Democratic Party were increasingly targeted as well.
+In August of 2024, two foreign nationals from Serbia and Romania were indicted in connection with the swatting incidents.

 Maine Sec. of State Shenna Bellows was targeted with a fake emergency call to police that caused officers to respond to her home the day after she removed former President Donald Trump from Maine's Presidential Primary Ballot under the Constitution's insurrection clause.